moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 4: Add Planning Groups
 ---------------------------

-In MoveIt, planning groups are used for semantically describing different parts of your robot, such as defining what an arm is, or an end effector.
+Planning groups in MoveIt semantically describe different parts of the robot, such as the arm or end effector, to facilitate motion planning.

 A move group can be configured to correspond to a specific kinematic chain on the robot, which is a set of links and joints that define a sequence of transformations from the base of the robot to the end effector.